end of 2025-current

 It has been reported that there are therapeutic benefits of colorful artwork; it can trigger the release of dopamine, a neurotransmitter associated with pleasure and reward, leading to feelings of happiness and well-being.
-The process of making these works is my own art therapy.
+I like to believe I was subconsciously giving myself this benefit during a difficult time.
+Hopefully it also creates a positive feeling for the viewer.

 18 x 24 acrylic on birch panel